uob-coms20007/uob-coms20007.github.io/computability/goedel.md

 characteristics of $S$ (i.e. whether or not it ever uses the variable $x$).
-Modulo the different programming paradigms (functional vs. imperative), no Haskell code can "examine" its higher-order inputs and tell whether they are using some character or another.
+Modulo the different programming paradigms (functional vs. imperative), no Haskell code can "examine" its higher-order inputs and tell whether they are using some character/construct or not.

 The raison d'être of Gödel numberings is so that we can discuss the computability of such code transformations.
 That is, we want to